-Excel 2016 has three main views.
+Excel 2019 has three main views.
 They are:

 View Icon What it is used for Normal This is the view you've been using until now.
 It's the view most users use all of the time when they are working with Excel.
-Page Layout This view allows you to see (almost) exactly what the printout will look like.
-Unlike running a Print Preview , you are able to edit cells just as you can in Normal view.
-Page Break Preview A page break indicates when the printer should advance onto a new sheet of paper.
-If you progress to the Essential Skills course in this series, you'll use this view in: Lesson 7 5: Insert, delete and preview page breaks, to make sure that the page breaks in the right place.
+Page Lavout ē This view allows you to see (almost) exactly what the printout will look like.
+Page Layout Unlike running a Print Preview, you are able to edit cells just as you can in Normal view.
+A page break indicates when the printer should advance onto a new sheet of paper.
+Page Break Preview E If you progress to the Essential Skills book in this series, you'll learn how to use this view to make sure that the pages break in the right place.

-1 Open the Wealth of Nations sample workbook (if it isn't already open).
+1 Open the The Wealth of Nations sample workbook (if it isn't already open).